Monarchs and Milkweed

 Monarchs in Florida

 Historically, the Eastern migratory population of Monarchs moved through the Panhandle and North Florida on its annual journey.
-However, some of these Monarchs have deviated from their southwest route toward Mexico, and instead have traveled down Florida’s peninsula.
-While it is unclear where these butterflies ultimately end up, it is believed that some may migrate across the Gulf of Mexico, others may continue south into the Caribbean, and some may settle in South Florida, where a non-migratory population resides.
+However, in recent years, some butterflies have deviated from their southwest route toward Mexico, traveling down Florida’s peninsula instead.
+While it is unclear where these butterflies ultimately end up, it is believed that some may cross the Gulf of Mexico, others may continue south into the Caribbean, and some may settle in South Florida, where a non-migratory population resides.

-Beyond its significance in the migration route, North Florida also falls within the spring breeding range of Eastern migratory populations.
-In recent years, South Florida has witnessed a remarkable surge in its non-migratory population, primarily due to the widespread cultivation of non-native Tropical milkweed (Asclepias curassavica) and the practice of butterfly rearing.
-However, despite the good intentions behind these efforts, they have inadvertently resulted in harmful consequences.
+Beyond its significance in the migration route, North Florida also serves as part of the spring breeding range of Eastern migratory Monarchs.
+Meanwhile, South Florida has seen a notable surge in its non-migratory population.
+This surge is largely due to the widespread planting of non-native Tropical milkweed (Asclepias curassavica) and the practice of butterfly rearing.
+Although these efforts are well intentioned, they have inadvertently created ecological and health risks for Monarchs — risk explored in detail below.

 How you can help